MetaMask/mm-docs-v2/wallet/how-to/sign-data.md

 ## Use eth_signTypedData_v4

 `eth_signTypedData_v4` provides the most human-readable signatures that are efficient to process on-chain.
-It follows the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard to allow users to sign typed structured data that can be verified on-chain.
+It follows the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) specification to allow users to sign typed structured data that can be verified on-chain.
 It renders the structured data as usefully as possible to the user (for example, displaying known account names in place of addresses).